seqeralabs/wave/configuration.md

 - **`redis.client.timeout`**: Defines the timeout duration (in milliseconds) for Redis client operations.
 The default value is `5000` (5 seconds).  *Optional*.

 - **`redis.password`**: Specifies the password used to authenticate with the Redis server.
-This is required if the server is configured to require authentication.  *Optional*.
+This is needed when server authentication is configured.  *Optional*.

 - **`surreal.default.ns`**: the namespace for the Surreal database.
 It can be set using `${SURREALDB_NS}` environment variable. *Mandatory*.